-Pass Your Massachusetts Exam the First Time
+Pass Your Massachusetts Real Estate Exam the First Time

 Massachusetts requires 40 hours of pre-licensing education - relatively low!
 The exam tests the Massachusetts Consumer Protection Act (Chapter 93A) extensively.
 Historic property transactions may involve preservation easements and lead paint disclosures.